 Make sure you understand your insurance company’s certificate of coverage

 A certificate of coverage is a document that details the health benefits of your insurance plan and can typically be obtained from your employer or from your insurance company directly.
 Be sure to read your certificate of coverage and make sure you understand the benefits of your specific plan.
+It will outline coverage and bariatric surgery cost.

 Get authorization or a referral to visit Gulf Coast Bariatrics